Have you ever heard about dutch oven cooking? Or wanted to learn?

 - Before using for the first time rinse with hot water but no soap, and towel dry

 - Before each time cooking, prepare the cooking surface by wiping it down with vegetable oil

 - After each time cooking, clean with a scrubber like this one HERE under hot water with no soap and towel dry

 - After it is dry and while still warm, wipe all surfaces down with oil

 - Allow the oven to cool and then store in a cool dry place, do not store with the lid on top

-A Dutch oven is formed as one piece, then the lid sliced off the top.
-The lid is unique to the oven.
+*Note: A Dutch oven is formed as one piece, then the lid sliced off of the top.
+Meaning the lid is unique to that oven.
 Make sure the lid fits properly and snug, otherwise your food won’t cook properly and it will get full of ash.

 Seasoning a Dutch Oven